 Add a QR code to your business card.
 One scan saves your name, phone, email, and website directly to contacts.

-Business cards are still widely used for networking, but they come with a problem: manually typing contact details from a card into a phone is tedious, and most cards end up forgotten in a drawer.
+According to Statista, approximately 10 billion business cards are printed globally each year.
+Yet an Adobe study found that 88% of business cards handed out are discarded within a week.
 A QR code on your business card solves this by letting the recipient scan and instantly save your full contact information — name, phone, email, title, company, and website — with a single tap.
+Once saved digitally, your contact is never thrown away.

 Place the QR code on the back of your card with enough white space around it (at least 3mm margin).
 The code should be at least 2×2 cm for reliable scanning.
 Keep the card design clean around the code — avoid placing it over busy backgrounds or gradients.
 A small text label like "Scan to save my contact" helps prompt people who aren't familiar with QR codes.